 #6.
 Close Doors

 Don’t heat an unused guest room or storage in the basement.
 You’re just wasting money.
-Close doors to rooms that aren’t used.
-Seal off the vents in them so warm air is sent to the rooms you’re actually using.
+Close doors to rooms that aren’t used so you aren’t needlessly heating them with heat from the rest of the home.
+Seal off the vents in those rooms so the warm air is sent to the rooms you’re actually using.